snowplow/documentation/docs/collecting-data/collecting-from-own-applications/ruby-tracker/adding-data-events/index.md

 ---
-title: 'Adding data to your events: context and more'
+title: "Adding data to your events: context and more"
-date: '2021-10-19'
+date: "2021-10-19"
 sidebar_position: 20
 ---